-To get started quickly, you can choose hardware that supports Amazon FreeRTOS features and capabilities from the AWS Partner Device Catalog.
-If you want to get started without hardware, you can use the Amazon FreeRTOS Windows simulator.
+To get started quickly, you can choose hardware that supports FreeRTOS features and capabilities from the Amazon Partner Device Catalog.
+If you want to get started without hardware, you can use the FreeRTOS Windows simulator.

-The AWS Partner Device Catalog lists IoT devices that work with AWS IoT.
+The Amazon Partner Device Catalog lists IoT devices that work with Amazon IoT.
 It allows customers to select development kits and embedded systems to build new devices, as well as off-the-shelf-devices such as gateways, edge servers, sensors, and cameras for IoT project integration.

-Choosing AWS-enabled hardware from our curated catalog can help make the rollout of your IoT projects easier by allowing you to build on the expertise of APN partners who offer hardware designed to work with AWS IoT services.
-All devices listed in the AWS Partner Device Catalog are available for purchase to get your evaluation, prototyping, and proof-of-concept started quickly.
+Choosing Amazon Web Services-enabled hardware from our curated catalog can help make the rollout of your IoT projects easier by allowing you to build on the expertise of APN partners who offer hardware designed to work with Amazon IoT services.
+All devices listed in the Amazon Partner Device Catalog are available for purchase to get your evaluation, prototyping, and proof-of-concept started quickly.

 Sign up for an Amazon Web Services account